jhelvy/logitr/README.md

   - License:
     [MIT](https://github.com/jhelvy/logitr/blob/master/LICENSE.md)
   - [Latest Release](https://github.com/jhelvy/logitr/releases/latest):
-    0.0.4
+    0.0.5

 ## Citation Information

-If you use this package for in a publication, I would greatly appreciate it if you cited it.
-You can get the citation information by typing `citation("logitr")` into R:
+If you use this package for in a publication, I would greatly appreciate it if you cited it - you can get the citation by typing `citation("logitr")` into R:

 ``` r